Claire Huangci, Howard Griffiths / Camerata Schweiz

-The Adagio part begins earnest, grumpy—or is it rebelling?
-There’s no time to contemplate, as already in bar 3, the music changes to melancholic—with earnest interjections, also a gradually more urging undertone and growing tension.
+The Adagio part begins earnest, grumpy.
+Or, is it rather rebelling?
+There’s no time to contemplate, as already in bar 3, the music changes to melancholic.
+There are earnest interjections, also a gradually more of an urging undertone and growing tension.
 Haydn’s last symphony is a masterpiece already in those initial 16 bars!

 In the joyful Allegro, Howard Griffiths chose a fresh tempo, almost challenging the orchestra’s ability to maintain proper coordination, to keep the articulation light, the sound transparent.
 But his conducting and the orchestra’s performance remained alert, clear, and lively.
 The tempo didn’t feel pushed, the music never lost tension, and secondary voices received their proper attention.

 A true fun moment happened at the end of the development part, where Haydn inserted a general rest with fermata prior to the recapitulation.
 After the repeat exposition, Howard Griffith seemed to hold that silent fermata for a little eternity, almost making one’s heartbeat stop for a moment!
 But it didn’t stop there!
 After recapitulation, Haydn inserts a two-bar general rest, and the coda starts in the finest pp.

 Here, Howard Griffiths focus was on the musical gestures, the warmth of expression, the phrasing arches.
 He did not aim for a strict, let alone “military” performance.
 Both repeat signs in the first part were observed.

 Throughout the movement, I liked the alert, often surprising sforzati, the excellent balance within the orchestra, especially between the wind instruments and the strings.